akutz/go-generics-the-hard-way/05-internals/02-runtime-type-safety/02-dotnet.md

 1. Type `exit` to stop and remove the container.

-In conclusion, generics in .NET **do** do enforce runtime type safety.
+In conclusion, generics in .NET **do** enforce runtime type safety.
 Is the same true for Golang?

 ---